ZionCodes/Tesla-Tribute-Page/README.md

 See this project live at https://zioncodes.github.io/Tesla-Tribute-Page/

-A tribute to one of the World's greatest inventors.
+A tribute to one of the World's greatest inventors